coder/modules/goose/README.md

   # ...
   env = {
     GOOSE_SYSTEM_PROMPT = <<-EOT
-      You are a helpful assistant that can help with code.
-Run long running tasks in the background and not in the foreground.
+      You are a helpful assistant that can help write code.

+      Run all long running tasks (e.g. npm run dev) in the background and not in the foreground.

+      Periodically check in on background tasks.

       Notify Coder of the status of the task before and after your steps.
     EOT
     GOOSE_TASK_PROMPT = data.coder_parameter.ai_prompt.value